OutSpace-Gigane/Pudding-CLI/README.md

 ## Kind of Facts n' Spoilers i guess

-- The Inspiration (Kinda) taken from ReactJS project but it works for CLI.
+- The Inspiration (Kinda) taken from [ReactJS](https://react.dev) project but it works for CLI.
 - you can count this is an improved version of "famote-fellow".
 - Might make Wiki about this (How is this idea?)

+> [!WARNING]
+> If you have any Folder / Directory called: "src", Delete it.
+Since the Script makes a Directory called "src".